 MINNEAPOLIS, MN, UNITED STATES, April 20, 2017 /EINPresswire.com/ — The Mars Generation is now accepting nominations for their newly launched 24 Under 24: Leaders and Innovators in STEAM and Space annual awards program.
-The awards aim to recognize exceptional students ages 24 and under around the world who are making a difference in the world through science, technology, engineering, arts, mathematics (STEAM) and/or space.
+The awards aim to recognize exceptional students and young people ages 24 and under around the world who are making a difference in the world through science, technology, engineering, arts, mathematics (STEAM) and/or space.

 Abigail Harrison, the 19-year-old founder and leader of The Mars Generation says, “Voicing my dream to become an astronaut and part of the first crew to Mars has opened me up to many amazing experiences.
 This recognition program for young leaders is part of my work to inspire other young people to pursue their dreams and passions.”